 Houdini by Anthony Burgess and Orson Welles, eh?
 Could the plan have been that Welles would play Houdini in the production?
 Unfortunately, the article doesn't provide a year for the collaboration, but if this was done in Welles prime, certainly that could have been the case.
 I've often wondered why Welles, who saw Houdini in his youth, never did a Houdini project.
 Now it appears he did.
 Or at least tried.

-It's also worth noting that Orson Welles was Hedda Hopper's favored choice for the lead in Paramount's 1953 HOUDINI.
+It's worth noting that Orson Welles was Hedda Hopper's favored choice for the lead in Paramount's 1953 HOUDINI.

 The Guardian article does not say where this new material will be archived, but this would certainly be one to study.